-Amazing Amy changing lives on and off the course
+Amazing Amy changing lives on and off the golf course

 Woodland’s career trajectory veered upward.

-Known for his inability to close out tournaments, he won his first major title after his moment with Amy, relying on her “I got this” mantra to win the U.S. Open at Pebble Beach.
-Woodland made his connection with Amy a lasting one instead of a fleeting moment by staying in touch, even inviting her to join him — and the U.S. Open trophy — on the Today Show.
+Known for his inability to close out tournaments, he won his first major title months after his moment with Amy, relying on her “I got this” mantra to win the U.S. Open at Pebble Beach.
+Woodland made his connection with Amy a lasting one instead of a fleeting moment by staying in touch, even inviting her to join him — and the U.S. Open trophy — on NBC’s “Today” show.

 “She’s meant everything for me from a mental standpoint,” Woodland said.
 “The world needs more of her in it.”